daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 that's our bias, it's going to draw on that...

 How do we know if we have both sides relative-equal lows and highs?
 We wait for draw on first and get disrupted...
-Because once that happens then we work to the other.
+Because once that happens, then we work to the other.
 That's our bias!
 So we have to defer and wait

 ### Keynotes & Observations - May 01, 2024
 [Keynotes & Observations - May 01, 2024]()